Moving into my own apartment for the first time was one of the most exciting — and scary — things I’ve ever done.

 Here’s how it works.

 1. Sign up for OhmConnect and sync it with your online utility account through PG&E, SDG&E or Southern California Edison.
 You must have an online account with one of these electric companies to qualify for OhmConnect.
-You’ll earn your first $75 just for synching your account.
+You’ll earn up to $75 just for synching your account.
 This needs to be done when you sign up, so have your utility info handy.

 2. Receive energy usage notifications during “#OhmHours” — high-energy-consumption hours that trigger non-green power plants to activate in order to support the overtaxed grid.